 My interactive pen doesn't work.
 It lags, skips, or does not write on the projected image.
 What should I do?

-- The pens turn off automatically after 20 minutes of inactivity.
-Slide the switch to turn the pen back on.
+- The pens turn off automatically if you forget to turn them off.
+Tap the pen tip or press the power/function button to turn the pen back on.

 - Make sure you are not covering the black section near the tip of the pen.